cdreier/godot-bricks-mp/README.md

 most of the network code are in the [Connection](https://github.com/cdreier/godot-bricks-mp/blob/master/Connection.gd) [files](https://github.com/cdreier/godot-bricks-mp/blob/master/realtime-server/Connection.gd).
 The important part is, to set the websocket client and server as network_peer to get everything working with Godots [high level multiplayer API](https://docs.godotengine.org/en/stable/tutorials/networking/high_level_multiplayer.html)

-After learning in [DinoPoker](https://github.com/cdreier/DinoPoker) that a position sync on every frame is working and looks smooth (but kills the small server with a few players), i tested to interpolte the positions [with a timer only 10 times per second](https://github.com/cdreier/godot-bricks-mp/blob/master/Player.gd#L24).
+After learning in [DinoPoker](https://github.com/cdreier/DinoPoker) that a position sync on every frame is working and looks smooth (but kills a small server with a few players), i tested to interpolte the positions [with a timer only 10 times per second](https://github.com/cdreier/godot-bricks-mp/blob/master/Player.gd#L24).
 Perhaps this can be done a bit more clever?

 ## controls